-His research centers on economic growth, the economics of innovation, and technological innovation.
-Recent papers focused on taxation and the interntaional mobility of inventors and on transitions to clean technology.
+Ufuk Akcigit's research centers on economic growth, the economics of innovation, and technological innovation.
+Recent papers focused on taxation and the international mobility of inventors and on transitions to clean technology.

-He has received several awards for both research and teaching, including the Kravis Award recognizing outstanding undergraduate teaching.
-This year he was named a Kauffman Junior Faculty Fellow in recognition of his outstanding scholarship.
+He has received several awards for both research and teaching, including the Kravis Award recognizing outstanding undergraduate teaching and a Kauffman Junior Faculty Fellowship in recognition of his outstanding scholarship.
+He is a Distinguished Research Fellow Koc University, Istanbul

 He received his bachelor's degree in economics from Koc University in Istanbul and his PhD from the Massachusetts Institute of Technology in 2009.